Tell Your Story: The FCC Needs to Know About the Impact of Hurricane Maria on Communications Services in Puerto Rico

 The ability to communicate during a disaster is a life-and-death issue.
 But the hurricane destroyed Puerto Rico’s infrastructure, leaving the island without power and phone service, and damaging 95 percent of all cell towers.1

-And the press has reported that at least 1,000 people died.2
+And the press has reported that at least 1,000 people died, with new research suggesting that number could be far higher.2

 Now, more than six months later, between 7–9 percent of the island’s households are still without power,3 there are still areas without cellphone service, and many households are without home internet.4